sanjaybh/aircode_api_shopping/docs/README.md

 Each language is an independent project.
 Enter the directory of the corresponding language, execute 'yarn' to install dependencies, and develop and debug through 'yarn dev'

--en directory contains English documents
+-en The directory is a English file
 -zh-cn The directory is a Chinese file

 ## 如何贡献代码